 Our agency was established in 1998 by Bekir and Adem Dönmez, but its origins are to be found in the 60’s.

 Mountaineering in Turkey first started at the end of the 19th century.
-The earliest climbs were made in 1901 in the Aladaglar Mountains, situated in the Taurus Mountain Range.After World War II, a couple of German and Austrian expeditions explored the area and mounted many first peaks.
-The area was more thoroughly discovered by British mountaineers with the help of Mehmet Dönmez.
-He was a local mountain guide, the only one who spoke English well at that time.
+The earliest climbs in the Aladaglar Mountains, situated in the Taurus Mountain range, were made in 1901.After World War II, a couple of German and Austrian expeditions explored the area and mounted many first peaks.
+The area was later more thoroughly discovered by British mountaineers with the help of Mehmet Dönmez, a local mountain guide and the only one who spoke English well at that time.

 In 1962, a military plane belonging to the NATO forces based in Cyprus crashed in the Aladaglar Mountains.
-A mountain rescue team from the Royal Air Force based at Lefkoþa (Nicosia) in Cyprus and led by Flight Lieutenant Peter J. Addis came to help.
+A mountain rescue team from the Royal Air Force based at Lefkosa (Nicosia) in Cyprus and led by Flight Lieutenant Peter J. Addis came to help.
 They went into the mountains for a rescue operation with the assistance of Mehmet Dönmez, the Turkish Mountain Federation and the American Consulate.
-During this expedition, they climbed many peaks in order to find the crashed plane.
+During this expedition they climbed many peaks in order to find the crashed plane.
 Eventually they located the plane, but they also discovered a new mountain range and unspoilt, impressive nature.
 This was the beginning of more expeditions in cooperation with the RAF and Great Britain.
 It was also the beginning of a long lasting friendship with Lieutenant Peter J. Addis, who is now called ‘Uncle Peter’ by the family Dönmez.